nixworks/public/news/2017/12/15/README.md

 ##### 2017 Java earthquake
 ### [A magnitude 6.5 earthquake strikes the island of Java causing massive damage along with two confirmed deaths. ](/news/2017/12/15/a-magnitude-6-5-earthquakea-strikesa-the-island-of-javaa-causing-massive-damage-along-with-two-confirmed-deaths.md)
-_Context: 2017 Java earthquake, Java, earthquake, magnitude_
+_Context: Java, earthquake, magnitude, 2017 Java earthquake_

 ##### Child sexual abuse in Australia
 ### [A 17-volume report detailing children's experiences of sexual abuse in Australian institutions is published.
 It concludes that the issue is systemic and "not a case of a few rotten apples".
 It contains 189 new recommendations, for a total of 406.
 This report finalizes a five-year Royal Commission inquiry. ](/news/2017/12/15/a-17-volume-report-detailing-children-s-experiences-of-sexual-abuse-in-australian-institutions-is-published-it-concludes-that-the-issue-is.md)
-_Context: Australia, Royal Commission, Child sexual abuse in Australia_
+_Context: Child sexual abuse in Australia, Australia, Royal Commission_

 ##### drug overdose
 ### [The most recent U.S. government statistics show a marked increase in the yearly number of deaths by drug overdose.
 The number for end May 2017 is 66,324, up 17% when compared to the previous 12-month period. ](/news/2017/12/15/the-most-recent-u-s-government-statistics-show-a-marked-increase-in-the-yearly-number-of-deaths-by-drug-overdose-the-number-for-end-may-20.md)